 Why fintech and banks should work together:

 The way people use financial services and banking has evolved.
-Technological changes of recent times provoked changes in people's banking behavior, and now we already see the changes, which indicate the significant FinTech applications impact on the banking industry.
+Technological changes of recent times provoked changes in people's banking behavior, and now we already see the changes, which indicate the significant FinTech applications impact on the finance industry.
 Let's list several of them:

-• More services are available online.
+- More services are available online.
 Some people still prefer visiting a physical bank branch to maintain financial services.
 Others are already used to transferring money between their accounts, depositing checks, and tracking their transactions online.
 In the beginning, the banks offered some perks to get their customers to use online services primarily.
 Now lots of customers consider online services more convenient as they can take place at any time.

-• Great attention to security issues in FinTech is called to emphasize that this new approach to banking is safe, and this cooperation is reliable, and customers' private financial data is protected.
+- Great attention to security issues in FinTech is called to emphasize that this new approach to banking is safe, this cooperation is reliable, and customers' private financial data is protected.
 Traditional banking at the time might not have invested a lot of money and resources into focusing on data protection and raising attention to making customers aware of the necessity to decrease vulnerability.

 Thank you for Subscription!